Death Classification: Performance of Duty Death

 Officer Jackson opted to remain on the force after the mandatory retirement age of 63, was raised by the City Council to 70.
 Officer Jackson was planning to retire within 6 months and move to Mexico at the time of his death.

 Officer Jackson was waked at A. R. Leak Funeral Home located at 7838 South Cottage Grove Avenue.
 His funeral mass was held at New Covenant Missionary Baptist Church located at 754 East 77th Street.
 He was laid to rest on October 7, 1987 in Lincoln Cemetery, 12300 South Kedzie Avenue, Chicago, Illinois.

 Patrolman Arthur Orlando Jackson, born August 27, 1921, received his Probationary Appointment to the Department on September 21, 1953.
 In 1965, Officer Jackson was the first African-American to serve on the Department’s Marine Unit and the newly created Marquette District Tactical Unit.
 Officer Jackson also apprehended the murderer who killed Patrolman Charles W. Pollard on December 14,1967.

 Officer Jackson served in the U.S. Navy for 3 years, was a veteran of World War II and was Honorably Discharged.
 He was also a member of the Fraternal Order of Police.
-Officer Jackson was survived by his children: Artis, Brian (USMC) and Gayle and siblings: Ansonia and Isabella Beatrice.
+Officer Jackson was survived by his children: Ansonia, Artis, Brian (USMC) and Gayle and sister, Isabella Beatrice.
 He was preceded in death by his son, Philip and parents: Clora (nee Winston and Felix C. His fourth son, Philip, died in combat during the Vietnam War.

 Incident Recorded under Chicago Police Department RD #J420711 Hospitalization Case Report and J420794 Vehicle Theft Case Report.